Yikai-Liao/abcmidi/doc/readme.txt

 If you include the -to command followed by a midi  pulse number, the midi file is truncated beyond that point, so that when you play the file it will stop at this point.

-If you have selected a time interval using the -from or -to parameters (or both), then the program will print out the estimated duration of the output midi file.
+You can also specify the window using beats with the options -frombeats and -tobeats.
+The program will print out the estimated duration of the output midi file.

 All the tracks will be copied unless you specify them in the list following keyword -trks.
 You start counting tracks from 1.